 The take off itself was fairly leisurely.
 The beetle opened its elytra (wing cases) slightly, and extended its abdomen, before opening the wing cases more fully and pinning them back on their hinges.
 The wings themselves are unfolded, presumably for the first time in its life, and extended.
 The insect is ready to go from the off.
 No need to flap its wings and build up its muscles like a young bird; it emerges as an adult, ready to take off and fly!
 The whole sequence is shown below.

-A couple of male had a little joust, or maybe there were just having a friendly nudge, before flying off!
+A couple of males had a little joust, or maybe there were just having a friendly nudge, before flying off!

 As is often the case, there is much to learn about this beetle.
 My brief foray into the literature on it did not yield very much.
 There was a paper published in 1868 on this species, but I could not access it!
 There are some European papers, which suggest that the species is associated wood attacked by white rot that has already been dead for a few years, and confirming that the larvae take anywhere between two and four years to develop.
 So, I should count myself lucky to come across them on the very day that they ‘decided’ to leave their larval home and fly off in search of ‘pastures’ – rotting wood in this case – new!